MultiSafepay/docs/content/getting-started/payouts.md

 7. To verify the account, on the **Business bank account** page either:
     - Make a payment of 1 EUR from the business bank account via iDEAL or a bank transfer to your account balance, **or**
     - Upload a copy of a bank statement.
 Select the file, and then click **Upload**.
-    **Note:** The company name on the bank statement must exactly match one of the trade names on your Chamber of Commerce extract.
+    **⚠️ Note:** The company name on the bank statement must exactly match one of the trade names on your Chamber of Commerce extract.

 MultiSafepay verifies the bank account within 5 business days.
 We **only** accept business bank accounts (no private bank accounts) that are registered to your official company name.